markovicb1/monthly-cash-monitoring/README.md

 # monthly-cash-monitoring // `ENG` Monthly cash flow checker / `SRB` Нотес потрошње
-## ***Java Swing app for monthly monitoring of your personal cash flow - srb edition***
+## ***Java Swing app for monthly and yearly monitoring of your personal cash flow - srb edition***

 ## Overview

 This personal **dynamic GUI** app helps you track all your incomes and expenses on monthly basis.
 It is **easy to use, light and user friendly**.
 See your cash flow in simple tabular view.
+Generate PDF to view your yearly statistics!

 ## Development